olebole/irafdoc/doc/obsutil.starfocus.rst

   When the task exits it prints the results to the terminal (STDOUT) and also to the <i>logfile</i> if one is specified.
 The results may also be previewed during the execution of the task with the
-  <tt>":show"</tt> command.
+  <span style="font-family: monospace;">":show"</span> command.
 The results begin with a banner and the overall
   estimate of the best focus and PSF size.
 If there are multiple stars measured at multiple focus values the best focus estimate for each star is printed.
 The star is identified by it's position